The Amazing Race 20

-The Amazing Race 20 is the twentieth season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 20 is the twentieth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited five continents and ten countries and traveled over 36000 mi during twelve legs.
+Starting in Santa Barbara wine country, racers traveled through Argentina, Paraguay, Italy, Austria, Germany, Azerbaijan, Tanzania, India, and Japan before returning to the United States and finishing in Oahu.
+Elements of the show that returned for this season include the Switchback.
 The season premiered on CBS on Sunday, February 19, 2012, and the two-hour finale aired on May 6, 2012.

 Married couple Dave and Rachel Brown were the winners of this season, while U.S. Border Patrol agents Art Velez and J.J.
-Carrell finished in second place, and Big Brother dating couple Brendon Villegas and Rachel Reilly finished in third.
+Carrell finished in second place, and Big Brother dating couple Brendon Villegas and Rachel Reilly finished in third place.

 Production

+Development and filming

 CBS renewed the series for its 20th season on June 16, 2011.
+Filming for this season began on November 26, 2011 with teams spotted at Los Angeles International Airport.
 This season spanned a little over 36000 mi in twenty-two cities and five continents, with first-time visits to Paraguay and Azerbaijan.

-Cast
+Contestants

 The cast included former Big Brother contestants Brendon Villegas and Rachel Reilly, Major League Soccer players Elliot and Andrew Weber, Ringling Bros. and Barnum & Bailey Circus clowns Dave and Cherie Gregg, and professional golfer Maiya Tanaka, who had previously appeared on the Golf Channel's reality competition The Big Break.
 It also included a pair of federal agents (who lied to other teams by saying they were kindergarten teachers), United States Border Patrol agents, and dating divorcés.

 On September 8, 2012, Brendon & Rachel were married.